Finance industry veteran Nitin Jain launches Asset Management and Financial Advisory Company - Neo Group | Business

 - India

-Nitin Jain, former Wealth and Asset Management CEO at Edelweiss Financial Services, embarks on his entrepreneurial journey with the launch of Neo Group, a new-age asset management, and financial advisory platform.
-The group will focus on four businesses- Neo World, Neo Asset Management, Neo Multi Family Office, and Neo Leaf.
-Nitin has roped in a stellar team of industry experts to lead each of Neo Group's business verticals: • Varun Bajpai, Ex-President - Edelweiss Wealth & Asset Management and Ex Country Head - Macquarie Group joins as CEO of Neo World • Hemant Daga, Ex- CEO Edelweiss Asset Management joins as CEO of Neo Asset Management • A Srikanth, Ex- Senior EVP and Head - External Asset Managers at Edelweiss Capital and Ex CEO Motilal Oswal Wealth joins as CEO of Neo Multi Family Office Nitin, during his illustrious career has been instrumental in building and scaling multiple businesses at Edelweiss Financial Services, unlocking tremendous value for investors and shareholders.
-Under his leadership, Edelweiss Wealth Management grew to become one of the largest wealth management businesses in India with assets of more than INR 2,00,000 crores under advice.
+• A Srikanth, Founder BridgeMonte Advisors and Former CEO Motilal Oswal Wealth joins as CEO of Neo Multi Family Office, a platform that advises ultra-high net worth families on their strategic issues including investments, corporate advisory, estate planning and asset acquisitions.

-Neo Group's leadership team comes with a cumulative experience of over 100 years and ~$40 billion of assets under advice.
+Nitin and team have been instrumental in building and scaling multiple businesses, unlocking tremendous value for investors and shareholders.
+Under his leadership, Edelweiss Wealth and Asset Management grew to become one of the largest practices in India.

-The company's strategy is to provide opportunities that can sustainably and responsibly grow investor income, empowering them to pursue their dreams.
-The Group's underlying goal is to assist in India's glorious aspiration of self-reliance and egalitarian prosperity and as a responsible corporate citizen, Neo Group is committed to doing good, with the simplicity of service and purity of purpose.
+Neo Group's leadership team comes with a cumulative experience of over 120 years and ~ INR 3,00,000 crores of assets under advice.

-Nitin Jain, Chairman and MD, Neo Group said, ''We have launched this platform with a purpose to identify and resolve the financial challenges faced by the Indian investing community by focusing on educating and empowering investors and proving them with optimal and value accretive financial tools for a secure and balanced future.'' ''India's current household financial wealth stands at around $ 3 trillion and is likely to grow at 17-18% over the next decade.
-This is happening at a time when interest rates in India are at historic lows and the need for sophisticated and responsible financial advisory offering inflation beating, high yielding investment options is increasing.
-Neo Group through its multiple businesses will strive to fill that gap and provide clients with trustworthy, transparent, and unbiased investment solutions'', he added.
+Nitin Jain, Chairman and MD, Neo Group said, ''We want to operate in areas within financial markets where there is an opportunity to solve challenging issues that are currently not being addressed and if done well can make a transformational difference in the lives of people.'' ''All our employees and partners have come together with a binding force and a vision of building an institution that creates significant shareholder value and makes a big positive impact in the eco system that we operate in.'' ''India's current household financial wealth stands at around $ 3 trillion and is likely to grow at 17-18% over the next decade.
+It is happening at a time when interest rates in India are at historic lows.
+This coupled with increasing inflation and higher life expectancy is going to drive the need for sophisticated alternatives to bank deposits in form of fixed income, private debt and other long-term yielding instruments.
+Neo Group through its multiple businesses will strive to fill that gap and provide clients with trustworthy, transparent, and unbiased investment solutions,'' he added.

-The company has raised ~$40 million of funding from private investors and is currently administering assets of almost $1 billion.
+The company has raised ~40 mn of funding from partners and private investors and is currently administering assets of over $1 billion.

 About Neo Group Neo Group is a new-age asset management and financial advisory platform that aims to provide trustworthy, transparent, and unbiased financial solutions to its clients.
-Set up by Nitin Jain (former CEO, Wealth and Asset Management at Edelweiss Financial Services), Neo Group aims to educate, enhance, and empower investors with optimal and value accretive financial tools for a secure and balanced future.
+Set up by Nitin Jain, Neo Group aims to educate, enhance, and empower investors with optimal and value accretive financial tools for a secure and balanced future.

-Neo Group's asset management, multifamily office, and retail business seek to serve both institutional and retail customers across India, through global best-in-class governance standards, innovative technology-driven services, and a highly accomplished team with deep domain expertise in all its operations.
+Neo Group's Asset Management, Multifamily Office, and Retail businesses seek to serve both institutional and retail customers, through global best-in-class governance standards, innovative technology-driven services, and a highly accomplished team with deep domain expertise in all its operations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)